-Rachel draws much of her inspiration from the beautiful architecture, nature spots, burgeoning food, and beverage scene, as well as the interesting people she meets in the sunny island, Singapore.
+Rachel draws much of her inspiration from the beautiful architecture, nature spots, burgeoning food, and beverage scene, as well as the interesting people she meets on the sunny island of Singapore.
 She is passionate about creating unique perspectives and telling stories through her lens as she continues to seek the extraordinary in the ordinary.

 Katya is an emerging star in food styling and food photography in Singapore.
 Born in Russia, she followed her dreams to Singapore.
 She also studied both interior design and photography and merged those twin passions with her love of food.

 She loves to tell the story of food and work with her clients to communicate the love, passion, and craft that goes into every dish.
 Her goal is to show the natural beauty, striking colors, and distinctive textures of what we eat.
 She loves capturing visual stories that emphasize the beauty of real food.